 Trump says he'll put 10% tariffs on remaining China imports

-WASHINGTON (AP) — President Donald Trump intensified pressure Thursday on China to reach a trade deal by saying that beginning Sept.
-1, he will impose 10% tariffs on the remaining $300 billion in Chinese imports he hasn't already taxed.
+WASHINGTON (AP) — President Donald Trump intensified pressure Thursday on China to reach a trade deal by saying he will impose 10% tariffs Sept.
+1 on the remaining $300 billion in Chinese imports he hasn't already taxed.
 The move immediately sent stock prices sinking.

 The president has already imposed 25% tariffs on $250 billion in Chinese products, and Beijing has retaliated by taxing $110 billion in U.S. goods.